jmankoff/interaction/assignments/doodle.md

 If you're positioning a large number of images for [Part 2](#part-2), it may be best to use a CSV similar to `data.csv` which is used for the heart in [Part 1](#part-1).
 Include this as `part2.csv` if necessary.
 Remember, the CSV coordinates are on a Pixel 2 XL and scaled to the current screen in `Doodler#addAllImagesFromData(FrameLayout)`.

-## Reflection
-In addition, you are expected to turn in a short reflection on this assignment.
-Moving forward for this quarter, you will be expected to fill out a reflection for each assignment.
-These reflections are your opportunity to offer us feedback on the structure of each assignment, as well as reflect on the topics covered.

-These reflections should always be submitted directly to Gradescope.

-For this assignment, your reflection should at minimum cover the following:

-- *Why might it be better to animate a view, rather than invalidate/redraw its contents?*

-- *At the moment our application is pretty static.
-Think of at least two ways that you would go about adding interactivity to this application.*

 ## Grading (10pts)

 - Part 1